eunomia-bpf/eunomia-bpf/README.md

 ## Road-map

 - [X] refactor the code from project `Eunomia` and provide quick examples
+- [X] support `tracepoints`, `fentry`, `kprobe`, and ring buffer output in userspace.
-- [ ] make the compile easier to use, and more flexible.
+- [X] make the compile easier to use, and more flexible.
 Don't need any code modified to compile.
-- [ ] use lua for ebpf package load config
+- [ ] use lua for ebpf package load config and add more ebpf support
+- [ ] support more ebpf program types:
 - [ ] add more possibilities from `libbpf`
 - [ ] provide python, go and others sdk
 - [ ] add support of `etcd` and enhance server